 Other waterproofing requirements such as protection at podium decks, pile caps etc. can be successfully waterproofed using Newton waterproofing systems, often using a combination of systems and products.

 Whether waterproofing a new-build basement or an existing structure, we will always recommend that the preferred waterproofing system be installed by one of our registered contractors.
-When involved in the design they are able to offer insured guarantees for both the installation and the design of the waterproofing system, and with most of our contractors having suitable PI allowing you to delegate the full design liability for the waterproofing aspect of the project to them.
-NSBCs are able to fulfil the role of waterproofing specialist as suggested by BS8102:2009 and we see that waterproofing contracts run more smoothly and have less issues where one of our NSBC contractors are also the waterproofing design specialist on the design team.
+When involved in the design they are able to offer insured guarantees for both the installation and the design of the waterproofing system, and with most of our contractors having suitable PI, this allows you to delegate the full design liability for the waterproofing aspect of the project to them.
+NSBCs are able to fulfil the role of waterproofing specialist as suggested by BS 8102:2009 and we see that waterproofing contracts run more smoothly and have less issues where one of our NSBC contractors are also the waterproofing design specialist on the design team.

 Our staff are able to provide guidance for projects of all sizes, whether you require some general advice about damp or waterproofing, or support with technical drawings and specifications.